bostonbusmap/dependency_tests/README.md

 This is not well tested at all.
 It will probably fall apart for non-trivial cases, but I accept pull requests!

+Since the attribute adds a property `_dependency_list` to the function, it won't work well with other decorators unless the other decorators copy this property.

 ## License

 GPL, since this is adapted from GPL'ed code.